sxcdennis/basic-shell-scripting/Variables.md

 echo End of Script
 ```

-As you can see for each output is a bit different.
+As you can see, for each output is a bit different.
 We first start by defining all the variables:

 ```
 p=pwd